EtnMn/scoop-dev-tools-installer/README.md

 ```
 ## Custom

-To configure starshi, use `starship config`.
+To configure starship, use `starship config`.
 For example, to set up the nodejs module

 ```
 [nodejs]